DamonOehlman/voyeur-collector/README.md

-# voyeur.io collector
+# Voyeur.io Collector

-The collector is where all the fun begins.
+The collector is the engine room of Voyeur.